parteekcoder/concore-editor/README.md

-# DHGWorkflow
+# The _concore_ Editor

-DHGWorkflow is a visual Directed Hypergraph Workflow Composer.
+This is a fork of DHGWorkflow, visual Directed Hypergraph Workflow Composer, finetuned to operate as a frontend for _concore_.

-# Developers
-For developers, this tool can be more than just a DHGWorkflow Editor.
-We aim at building an open-source generic simple graph builder which can be used for various applications that require some kind of building graphs by a user.
-It can easily be integrated with any web application and can even be customised to add custom logics.

-DHGWorkflow is built by adding custom logic over this Generic Graph Builder.
+Active development of the _concore_ Editor happens in the dev branch.
+Please check it out!

-Key Features of this graph builder:
+Key Features of the _concore_ Editor:
 * Export-import graph as a graphml file.
 * Export graph as JPEG/PNG
 * Undo-Redo Actions
 * Drag Drop Nodes
 * Create Edges easily
 * Bend Edges
-* Resize and customise nodes and edges.

 and many more!